RoboJackets/robocup-software/soccer/gameplay2/readme.md

 ## IMPORTANT

-Not all python code is auto-reloaded, only the stuff in the 'skills', 'plays', and 'tactics' folders (and their subfolders).
+Not all python code is auto-reloaded, only the stuff in the 'skills', 'plays', 'tactics', and 'evaluation' folders (and their subfolders).
 There are a few rules that you have to follow in order for the auto-reloading and play-registry systems to work.

 Note for Sublime Text users: by default, sublime saves files atomically by editing a copy, then swapping it out for the original when it's "saved".
 This screws up the `watchdog` python package we're using to watch for filesystem events.
 You can fix this by disabling this feature in your sublime settings: Preferences -> User: `"atomic_save": false`.